junxit/us-congress-bills-114/metadata.md

 - 2015-08-05 — Introduced in Senate
 - 2015-08-05 — Referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S6403-6404; text of measure as introduced: CR S6403)
+- 2015-09-15 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-09-15 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-09-15 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6659-6660)
+- 2015-09-15 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6659-6660)